The Journey: From Spec-Kit to SpecFact

 # Review plan bundle using CLI commands

-specfact plan review --bundle <bundle-name>
+specfact project devops-flow --stage develop --bundle <bundle-name>

 # Review enforcement config using CLI commands

-specfact enforce show-config
+specfact govern enforce show-config

 # Review migration report